 Mission.
-The mission of the Indiana Hospital Association is to provide leadership, representation, and services in the common best interests of its members as they promote the improvement of community health status.
+The mission of the Indiana Hospital Association (“Association”) is to provide leadership, representation, and services in the common best interests of its members as they promote the improvement of community health status.
 The Association will carry out this mission by pursuing the following activities:

-2.1 (a) Represent the collective interests of members in matters of public policy.
+2.1 (a) Representing the collective interests of members in matters of public policy.

-2.1 (b) Represent the interests of members in the legislative and regulatory arenas.
+2.1 (b) Representing the interests of members in the legislative and regulatory arenas.

-2.1 (c) Act as a central voice and advocate for members to the public in order to foster a better understanding of members in the community and to represent their interests.
+2.1 (c) Acting as a central voice and advocating for members to the public in order to foster a better understanding of members in the community and to represent the interests of members.

-2.1 (d) Provide liaison with the business community to foster a better understanding of members and health care issues and to represent the interests of members.
+2.1 (d) Serving as a liaison with the business community and other stakeholders to foster a better understanding of members and health care issues and to represent the interests of members.

-2.1 (e) Provide liaison with AHA and other health care organizations to foster communication and cooperation and to represent the interests of members.
+2.1 (e) Serving as a liaison with the American Hospital Association (“AHA”) and other health care organizations to foster communication and cooperation and to represent the interests of members.

-2.1 (f) Promote adequate financing for health from public and private sources.
+2.1 (f) Promoting adequate financing for health from public and private sources.

-2.1 (g) Provide education programs to meet the identified needs of members.
+2.1 (g) Providing education programs and patient safety and quality initiatives to meet the identified needs of members and the patients they serve.

-2.1 (h) Collect, analyze, and distribute data necessary for effective representation of members to outside constituents and to improve the health status of the communities they serve.
+2.1 (h) Collecting, analyzing, and distributing data necessary for effective representation of members to outside constituents and to improve the health status of the communities they serve.

-2.1 (i) Provide forums to share ideas and information and take united action to solve health care problems.
+2.1 (i) Providing forums to share ideas and information and take united action to solve health care problems.

-2.1 (j) Serve as a resource and clearinghouse for information on issues, activities, programs, and events of interest to members.
+2.1 (j) Serving as a resource and clearinghouse for information on issues, activities, programs, and events of interest to members.

-2.1 (k) Foster effective interaction among hospital trustees, hospital management, and physicians on issues affecting the delivery of care.
+2.1 (k) Fostering effective interaction among hospital trustees, hospital management, clinical leadership, and the health care workforce generally on issues affecting the delivery of care.

 Membership

 Classes.
-Membership in the Association shall consist of two (2) types: (a) Type I shall include hospitals which are licensed or defined as hospitals under Indiana law, or multi-hospital systems, organizations or delivery entities which have effective legal control of one or more hospitals, or community mental health centers as defined under Indiana law; (b) Type II shall include free-standing health care provider organizations or entities, other than hospitals, that provide ambulatory, preventative, rehabilitative, specialty, post-acute, or continuing direct patient care.
+Membership in the Association shall consist of three (3) types: (a) Type I members shall include hospitals that are licensed under Indiana law.
+Each Type I member that is a hospital licensed under Indiana law shall be designated by their Indiana Department of Health license number.
+Type I members shall also include behavioral health providers with inpatient services in Indiana that are certified under Indiana law. (b) Type IA members shall include those health systems that control two (2) or more Type I members. (c) Type II members shall include free-standing health care provider organizations or entities in Indiana, other than Type I and Type IA members, that provide ambulatory, preventative, rehabilitative, specialty, post-acute, or continuing direct patient care.

-The Board of Directors in its absolute discretion shall determine the type of memberships for which an applicant is eligible and the amount of dues applicable.
-Only Type I members shall be voting members of the Association.
+The Board of Directors in its absolute discretion shall determine the type of membership for which an applicant is eligible and the amount of dues applicable.
+Except as provided for in paragraph 5.6(a) hereof, only Type I members shall be voting members of the Association.

 Approval of Members.
 Application for membership shall be in writing on forms approved by the Board of Directors and addressed to the President.
-The President shall examine each application for membership and shall report his recommendation as to approval or disapproval to the Board of Directors.
-Such applicants for membership shall become members upon receiving the affirmative vote of at least two-thirds (2/3) of those present at a meeting of the Board of Directors and upon payment of the applicable dues.
+The President shall examine each application for membership and shall report a recommendation as to the approval or disapproval of each application to the Board of Directors.
+Such applicants for membership shall become members upon receiving the affirmative vote of at least two-thirds (2/3) of those present at a meeting of the Board of Directors, a quorum being present, and upon payment of the applicable dues.
 The applicant shall be notified of the decision of the Board of Directors.